 A magnificent renovation and remodelling of the existing Edwardian building transformed this former Public Trustee’s office into a world-class teaching building.
 Spanning between Kingsway and Lincoln Inn’s Fields in Holborn, its prominent location is fitting to the role it plays in the environment.

-The bulk of the work was to design and install 8 floors of replacement windows across 3 facades – 6 storeys to a traditional stone façade and the top 2 storeys to lead clad dormers in a raking slate façade.
+The tasteful refurbishment involved the installation of 8 floors of replacement windows, across 3 facades – the 6 lower storeys were finished with a traditional stone façade, and the top 2 storeys to lead clad dormers in a raking slate façade.
 The windows to the ground and 1st floor had integral formed liners around each opening, giving a distinct reveal detail.
 This was achieved through a conventional window system but enhanced with a number of bespoke extrusions to highlight the character of the building.

 Other elevational treatment included large shopfronts with integral canopies and then a grand portico forming a main entrance on both main elevations.
 Featured in this were 8m high solid faced sliding doors hung off a head track that was built into the retained structure.
 Colorminium were responsible for the total design and delivery of this bespoke solution that features so highly on the buildings frontage.